Schedule an Appointment Today

 Treatment

-After establishing a diagnosis defining the severity of gum disease, we can develop a personalized treatment plan.
+After establishing a diagnosis defining the severity of gum disease, if you’re in Las Vegas, NV, we can develop a personalized treatment plan.
 In milder forms with little or no bone loss, one or two visits with our hygiene team may bring the condition under control.
 When you leave our office with a strategy for daily home care and an established schedule for maintenance, little additional treatment may be needed.

 If the inflammation has advanced and measurable bone loss is evident, a proactive approach to stop further deterioration should be strongly considered.
 Often, we will suggest gentle numbing of your gums, and a more in-depth cleaning process sometimes called root planing or scaling.
 Over a few visits, a portion of your mouth at a time will be deep cleaned.
 The infected pocket around each tooth, including the mineralized tartar, must be carefully cleaned out with hand and ultrasonic instruments.
 Polishing the teeth to establish glassy surfaces that help repel stain and plaque accumulation usually finishes this initial therapy.